Tom Walsh (American football): Los Angeles Raiders

 In 1982 he was hired as the quarterbacks and wide receivers coach of the newly relocated Los Angeles Raiders under head coach Tom Flores.
 Under Flores he was part of the coaching staff that won Super Bowl XVIII.
 In 1991 Walsh became offensive coordinator under head coach Art Shell.
-After several disputes with players over his coaching style and an alleged fight offensive line coach Bill Meyers during the 1994 season Walsh was fired along with Shell after the 1994 season.
+After several disputes with players over his coaching style and an alleged fight with offensive line coach Bill Meyers during the 1994 season Walsh was fired along with Shell after the 1994 season.

 Return to college coaching

 After being fired from the Raiders, Walsh went on to coach the Idaho State Bengals in 1997 and 1998, compiling a 6–16 record.
 He then coached the Mobile Admirals to the league championship of the short-lived professional Regional Football League in 1999.
 After 1999, Walsh was all but retired from coaching.

 Out of football

 Walsh spent the years out of coaching operating a bed and breakfast in Swan Valley, Idaho.
 He also served as the town's mayor.